jmstipanowich/Movie-Data-Repo/README.md

 ## Introduction/Overview

-Microsoft wants to create movies, but their movie knowledge is limited, and they want knowledge about the movie industry from me.
-This project explores three questions Microsoft might ask about movies and the movie industry from a specified given group of movie datasets.
-I will discuss three questions Microsoft may pose about movies and how these questions influence movie making.
-The researched analyses from the obtained data can provide conclusions on what movies to make and how to go about navigating the movie industry.
-Also, information on movies could help with future movie analyses and give direction on how to continue to improve the movie-making process.
+Microsoft wants to create movies, but their movie knowledge is limited.
+They want knowledge about the movie industry from me.
+This project explores three questions Microsoft might ask me about movies and the movie industry from a specified given group of movie datasets.
+Movies that do well at the box office are important to Microsoft.
+Microsoft plans to illicit information about movie-making to generate box office hits.
+My researched analyses from the obtained Microsoft movie data will determine what kinds of movies should be made for Microsoft and how to navigate a gigantic movie industry.
+Also, my uncovered conclusions can give direction on how to continue to improve the movie-making process.

 ### Business Problem